PDAL/PDAL/doc/apps/translate.md

 Given these tools, we can now construct a custom pipeline on-the-fly.
-The example below uses a simple LAS reader and writer, but stages a voxel grid filter, followed by the SMRF filter and a range filter.
+The example below uses a simple LAS reader and writer, but stages a voxel grid filter, followed by the SMRF filter and a {ref}`filters.expression` filter.
 We can even set stage-specific parameters as shown.

 ```
-$ pdal translate input.las output.las voxelcenternearestneighbor smrf range \
+$ pdal translate input.las output.las voxelcenternearestneighbor smrf expression \
-    --filters.range.limits="Classification[2:2]"
+    --filters.expression.expression="Classification == 2"
 ```

 ## Example 3: